Sugar: Cancer

 Sugar consumption does not directly cause cancer.
 Cancer Council Australia have stated that "there is no evidence that consuming sugar makes cancer cells grow faster or cause cancer".
 There is an indirect relationship between sugar consumption and obesity-related cancers through increased risk of excess body weight.

-The American Institute for Cancer Research and World Cancer Research Fund recommend that people limit sugar consumption.
+The American Institute for Cancer Research and World Cancer Research Fund recommend that people should limit sugar consumption.

-There is a popular misconception that cancer can be treated by reducing sugar and carbohydrate intake to supposedly "starve" tumours.
-In reality, the health of people with cancer is best served by maintaining a healthy diet.

 Cognition

-Despite some studies suggesting that sugar consumption causes hyperactivity, the quality of evidence is low and it is generally accepted within the scientific community that the notion of children's 'sugar rush' is a myth.
+Despite some studies suggesting that sugar consumption causes hyperactivity, the quality of evidence is low and it is generally accepted within the scientific community that the notion of children's "sugar rush" is a myth.
 A 2019 meta-analysis found that sugar consumption does not improve mood, but can lower alertness and increase fatigue within an hour of consumption.
-One review of low-quality studies of children consuming high amounts of energy drinks showed association with higher rates of unhealthy behaviors, including smoking and excessive alcohol use, and with hyperactivity and insomnia, although such effects could not be specifically attributed to sugar over other components of those drinks such as caffeine.
+One review of low-quality studies of children consuming high amounts of energy drinks showed association with higher rates of unhealthy behaviours, including smoking and excessive alcohol use, and with hyperactivity and insomnia, although such effects could not be specifically attributed to sugar over other components of those drinks such as caffeine.